 Meet Vitalina, a woman human rights defender and an LGBTI activist

-Vitalina Koval from Ukraine is one of those people who amaze you immediately with her bravery and resoluteness.
-Confident with who she is and what is right, she always gets straight to the point.
-When she tells you she wants equality for everyone in her country, she means it and is adamant on achieving it.
-“One day, I would like to see a Pride march in my home town [Uzhgorod, western Ukraine]", she says.
-Vitalina is openly lesbian and she coordinating the work of a community centre for LGBTI people in Uzhgorod which offers peer to peer support for LGBTI people.
+Vitalina Koval from Ukraine is one of those people who amaze you immediately with her sense of purpose and her bravery.
+Confident with who she is and what she believes is right, she always gets straight to the point.
+When she tells you she wants equality for everyone in her country, she means it and is determined to achieve it.
+“One day, I would like to see a Pride march in my home town [Uzhgorod, western Ukraine]”, says Vitalina who is openly lesbian and actively involved in LGBTI activism in Ukraine.

-In March 2018, Vitalina was attacked for speaking up for her and other’s rights at a protest held on International Women’s Day in Ukraine.
-Six people from a radical group called “Karpatska Sich” doused her with red paint while she was participating in the event.
-The paint got into her eyes and caused chemical burns.
+In March 2018, Vitalina was attacked for speaking up for human rights at a protest held on International Women’s Day in Ukraine.
+Six people from a group advocating hatred and discrimination called “Karpatska Sich” doused her with red paint causing chemical burns to her eyes.

-Fortunately, there was no permanent damage to Vitalina’s vision.
+Fortunately, there was no permanent damage to Vitalina’s eyesight.

 From the hospital, Vitalina headed straight to the police station, still covered in paint.
-When she arrived, her attackers were sat by reception after being detained.
+When she arrived, her attackers were sitting in the reception after being detained by the police.
 The police officer made Vitalina state her home address – loudly – within earshot of her attackers.
 She felt scared and unsafe.
-When submitting the complaint, the police did not want to initially qualify the incident as a “hate crime” and it took several hours of insisting from Vitalina for her complaint to be registered accordingly in the police database.
+When submitting her complaint, the police did not want to initially acknowledge that Vitalina had been targeted for her sexual orientation, which qualifies as a “hate crime”.
+The police eventually agreed after Vitalina insisted for several hours.

 LGBTI rights in Ukraine: stopping halfway?

-Vitalina’s situation is just one of more than 30 similar attacks documented by Amnesty International over the last 14 months.
+Vitalina’s situation is just one of dozens of similar attacks documented by Amnesty International since 2017.

-However, this progress is fragile and the authorities’ failure to address the problem may undermine everything that has been achieved so far.
+However, this progress is fragile, and the authorities’ failure to address the problem of attacks from groups advocating hatred and discrimination may undermine everything that has been achieved so far.